 With all the products available for preventing stretch marks and eliminating scars, choosing the best product can be confusing.
 It is important to look into your options and find one that will work and won’t cause side effects.
-This is what we found on the popular product Bio Oil and how effective it is for stretch marks.
+We wanted to see if is effective to use bio-oil for stretch marks.

 What is Bio-Oil?